 - when your studies are not yet finished successfully (in case of external finals)

-The deregistration application form (in German language only) can be downloaded here or obtained at the Student Registry information desk (building R).
+The deregistration application form (in German language only) is available on the Downloads page or at the Student Registry information desk (building R).

 When you leave Karlsruhe / Germany at the end of your studies here, remember to:

 - deregister at the Academic Library, which will have to confirm on the form that you have no outstanding books.